c00cjz00/q2pipeline/README.md

 **Note: Currently, it looks like this script is required each time you run a pipeline instance to make Tax4Fun work.
 I'll identify the issue soon I hope!**

 2. Grab a copy of the feature classifiers, either by making your own, asking me, or copying them from the group computer.
 Copy them into the folder labelled 'Classifiers'.
-Put the right classifier in the right folder e.g.;
+Or download from here (https://forum.qiime2.org/t/silva-132-classifiers/3698) Put the right classifier in the right folder e.g.;

 > SILVA132 V4 99% classifier for Illumina goes in the folder labelled 'Illumina',